Whole Life Carbon Assessment, GLA / RICS

 Input discounting scenarios

-Under the query 'discounting scenarios' you can select the 'electricity grid decarbonization scenario (RICS/GLA) which can be used to account for grid decarbonization.
+In One Click LCA, the query 'discounting scenarios' you can select the 'electricity grid decarbonization scenario (RICS/GLA) which can be used to account for grid decarbonization, assuming 20% of material impacts in B2-5 and D stages derive from electricity consumption.
 It uses the FES 2020 Steady Progression Scenario.

 Download the results report (and for GLA only: Fill in the GLA template)